It’s no secret that regular dental visits can help your child have a beautiful smile and establish good oral hygiene habits from an early age.

 When it comes time for their routine teeth cleaning, it’s important for both the child and parent to know what to expect so there are no surprises which will help the child stay calm and focused.

-When Should Kids Have A Dental Checkup
+When Should Kids Have a Dental Checkup?

 If your child has teeth, they should be going to the dentist.
 As soon as that first little tooth starts to pop up, it’s time to start thinking about scheduling a dentist appointment.

 During your child’s dental visit, Dr. Kemper will let you know when to schedule your next appointment based on the health of your child’s teeth.

-How To Prepare Your Child For A Visit To The Dentist
+How To Prepare Your Child for A Visit to The Dentist

 Dr. Kemper and his staff take several measures to ensure the comfort and safety of your child during their teeth cleaning.

 - When you arrive at the office, you are greeted with a fun, child-friendly waiting room where the child is occupied until their appointment time.

-As you walk to the exam room, you’ll notice friendly staff, colorful rooms, and a kid-friendly atmosphere ready for your child’s teeth cleaning.
+- As you walk to the exam room, you’ll notice friendly staff, colorful rooms, and a kid-friendly atmosphere ready for your child’s teeth cleaning.

-We always include the child in their visit and speak to them in a calm, reassuring voice, explaining to them what is going to happen during their teeth cleaning in kid-friendly terms.
+- We always include the child in their visit and speak to them in a calm, reassuring voice, explaining to them what is going to happen during their teeth cleaning in kid-friendly terms.

 There are things parents can do at home to help ease their child before their teeth cleaning.

 - Before scheduling your child’s first dental exam, choose a pediatric dentist.
 Dr. Kemper works only with children and his entire office and staff cater to the tiniest patients.

-Carefully time your child’s visit.
+- Carefully time your child’s visit.
 Choose a time of day when your child is rested, alert, and happy.
 Avoid scheduling your teeth cleaning right before naptime or meals when your child may be tired or hungry.

-Be positive.
+- Be positive.
 Explain what will happen during a teeth cleaning honestly, but there’s no need to include scary terms like “pain,” “shot” or “hurt.”
-You can explain the use special tools, and talk about your positive experiences with the dentist in the past.
+You can explain the use special tools and talk about your positive experiences with the dentist in the past.

 - Listen to your child and allow them to share anything they are worried about, give them reassurance and courage when going to the dentist.